-PLEASE NOTE: For any TES and VES families who recently chose hybrid learning for their child on the Declaration of Education Model form but now wish to opt out of this choice because the county changed to the purple tier, you may do so via the Hybrid Opt Out form.
+PLEASE NOTE: For any TES and VES families who recently chose hybrid learning for their child on the Declaration of Education Model form but now wish to opt out of this choice because the county changed to the purple tier, you may do so via the Hybrid Opt Out form (now expired).
 This form only needs to be filled out if you want to opt out of hybrid learning at TES or VES.
 If you are not seeking a change to your recent choice for your TES or VES child, you do not need to complete this form.
 The deadline for TES and VES families to fill this out is midnight on Monday, November 23.
-The form can be found here: OPT OUT FORM
+The form can be found here: OPT OUT FORM (now expired).

 For Templeton Middle School and Templeton High School, the start of hybrid learning remains January 5.
 However, please note that because middle and high schools cannot operate in-person while their county is in the purple tier of the state's COVID monitoring system, if SLO County remains in the purple tier on January 5th, TMS and THS will have to stay in distance learning until the county returns to the red tier.
 Unlike elementary schools, California does not have a waiver option for middle and high schools.

 Additional details will be sent to you by your school principals.
 For TES and VES families, final details will be communicated very soon via email from your principal- please watch for these.
 For TMS and THS families, further specific details can be expected shortly after the end of the Thanksgiving break.

 Thank you for your patience as we continue to navigate these unprecedented times.
 We wish you all a Happy Thanksgiving!

 Hello TUSD Community,